Purple flowered (crocus sativus), white flowered (crocus sativus subsp. cartwrightianus albus)

 When I started with the allotment I didn’t realise you could grow saffron here.
 I’d always thought of it as a wildly expensive spice from hot, dry places, rather than a crop that was grown in the UK for hundreds of years.
 Given that saffron poached pears are so delicious, I thought it might be interesting to try it on the allotment.
 Internet wisdom says saffron only needs moving and dividing every 4 years, which also fits well with a strawberry rotation, though you can lift and divide each year.
 I’m pretty curious and usually can’t resist seeing what I have, plus the new bed has a nasty bindweed & couch grass habit I’d like to keep at bay.

 Saffron needs well-drained, well-fed soil.
 It’s used to dry, hot summers and cold winters.
 And it needs a position with a good amount of sun in the autumn when it flowers.
-It flowers over a 2-4 week period between October and November – this fluctuates a bit because flowering is triggered by Autumn’s falling temperatures and increased rain.
+It flowers over a 2-4 week period between September and November – this fluctuates a bit because flowering is triggered by Autumn’s falling temperatures and increased rain.
 In 2015 my first flower appeared on 26 September, in 2016 it was well into October and in 2017 it was 21 September.